1015062E/howto/Capturing and Analyzing HTTP Trace Logs.md

    ```

 6. **Upload Outputs**:
-   Collect the following output files and upload them to the workspace(select all these generated files, compress to a single .zip file):
+   Collect the following output files(select all these generated files, compress to a single .zip file) and upload them to the workspace:
    - `httptrace.csv`
    - `httptrace.etl`
    - `httptrace.xml`